Most of you are familiar with point of sale (POS) systems, even if you don’t realize it.

 Most consumers prefer cashless payments.
 By 2025, Business Insider predicts that 75% of all transactions will be cashless.
 Why?
 Because cashless payments are typically quicker and more efficient, which leave the customer with more time to do their thing.

-The best credit card reader features
+Choose a credit card reader that:

-- Print or email receipts
+- Prints or emails receipts

-- Take any payment (swipe, tap, or insert)
+- Takes any payment

-- POS-integrated payment processing
+- Offers POS-integrated payment processing

 3. Receipt printer